 Author: Nada Sharif

 Critical thinking is often treated as an innate quality that individuals either possess or lack.
-However, this claim is increasingly difficult to sustain in light of educational and psychological research that challenges this notion, suggesting that critical thinking is, in fact, a skill that can be cultivated and refined through deliberate and consistent effort.
+However, this claim is increasingly difficult to sustain in light of educational and psychological research, which suggests that critical thinking is, in fact, a skill that can be cultivated and refined through deliberate and consistent effort.
 This process involves engaging in activities such as reasoning, reflection, and evaluation, which serve to strengthen one’s capacity for thoughtful analysis.
 Contrary to the idea that critical thinking appears spontaneously upon reaching a certain level of intellectual maturity, evidence points to a gradual development that occurs over time through structured, sustained practice.

 Critical Thinking as Practice Rather Than Talent